top of page

 We recognise that application writing is unpaid labour – this is why we have aimed to keep this process to a minimum and offer applicants to answer the following questions in various ways, including: in writing or audio/video recording.

-The main application questions (which can be answered in writing or audio/video recording) include:
+The main application questions (which can be answered in writing or audio/video recording) included:

 • What will you bring to this Fabric journey?
 We’d like to hear more about you and how your work, creative practice or community involvement contributes (or would contribute) to climate and social action within your neighbourhood, community and/or Dundee.
 (250 words or 2 minutes max)